-Firstly, the fact that this movie is engaging, of a high quality and entertaining is both unique and helpful because many of the movies that contain a ‘mental health message’ can be quite ‘art house’ and ‘dark’ and are not suitable to a child audience.
-I feel that the age group that this movie is especially relevant for would be the tweenagers (10-13) but I can see how the powerful metaphor inherent in this movie would appeal to people of all ages.
+Firstly, the fact that this movie is engaging, high quality and entertaining is both unique and helpful, because many of the movies that contain a mental health message can be quite ‘art house’ and ‘dark’, and are not suitable to a child audience.
+I feel that the age group that this movie is especially relevant for would be the tweenagers (10-13 years old), but I can see how the powerful metaphor inherent in this movie would appeal to people of all ages.

-Culturally we are moving more and more towards ‘brevity’ when it comes to language and communication.
-We are encouraged more and more to limit our words into the neatness of 140 character descriptions which does not lend itself to emotionality.
-Emotionality is often not neat and can be messy and so it has to be ‘processed’ and elaborated on rather than deduced and minimised.
-Therefore it is really refreshing to see a movie that dedicates its complete plot line to processing and understanding emotion.
-Not only does this movie demonstrate metaphors of emotion and thought, through the representation of inner ‘characters’, it goes on to explore the interaction of emotions with each other which is often a phenomena that we neglect to consider.
-The co-existence of more than one emotion at one time can be confusing and can seem like something that we are reluctant or unable to describe as there is an urge to describe only the dominant emotion.
-However anyone who is psychologically aware will realise that often emotions exist as multiplicities and the interaction and understanding the ‘cause and effect’ of these emotions on other behaviours can be a central aspect of psychological work.
+Culturally, we are moving more and more towards brevity when it comes to language and communication.
+We are encouraged more and more to limit our words into the neatness of 140 character descriptions, which do not lend themselves to emotionality.
+Emotionality is often not neat and can be messy, and so it has to be ‘processed’ and elaborated on rather than deduced and minimised.
+Therefore, it is really refreshing to see a movie that dedicates its complete plot line to processing and understanding emotion.
+Not only does this movie demonstrate metaphors of emotion and thought, through the representation of inner characters, it goes on to explore the interaction of emotions with each other, which is often a phenomena that we neglect to consider.
+The co-existence of more than one emotion at one time can be confusing and can seem like something that we are reluctant or unable to describe, as there is an urge to describe only the dominant emotion.
+However, anyone who is psychologically aware will realise that often emotions exist as multiplicities and the interaction and understanding the ‘cause and effect’ of these emotions on other behaviours can be a central aspect of psychological work.

-I also loved the way this movie demonstrated concepts such as ‘long term memory’, ‘dreams’ and the ‘unconscious’.
+I also loved the way this movie demonstrates concepts such as long-term memory, dreams and the unconscious.
 The script writers bravely dealt with these more abstract concepts which can be very difficult to explain to a child in a way that they understand.
-Yet the metaphor of the unconscious being a place where traumatic and difficult experiences are stored but maintain ongoing influence and are likely to resurface at any time was a crucial aspect to the story line.
+Yet the metaphor of the unconscious being a place where traumatic and difficult experiences are stored, but maintain ongoing influence and are likely to resurface at any time, is a crucial aspect to the storyline.

-I hope that families who see this movie leave the theatres with a language and a visual reference point to open up a conversation about emotions, thoughts and behaviours with each other.
-This could allow us to open up a dialogue about ‘intrapersonal communication’ that has long since been avoided and ignored.
+I hope that families who see this movie leave with a language and a visual reference point to open up a conversation about emotions, thoughts and behaviours with each other.
+This could allow us to open up a dialogue about intrapersonal communication that has long since been avoided and ignored.
 This movie could allow us to try to explore the meaning behind behaviour and could potentially be a discourse that could open up new dimensions to our experiences of our intrapersonal communication.

-If a teenage boy and his mum see this movie together they can use the template of Inside Out to articulate intrapersonal processes.
-If the boy has had an episode of anger in previous days both he and his mother can use the metaphor of the Inside Out characters to recall what was going on for him at the time.
-In turn his mum could articulate what her intrapersonal process was like during the interaction thereby increasing both of their degree of understanding of each other and hopefully a more meaningful resolution.
+For example, if a teenage boy and his mum see this movie together, they can use the template of Inside Out to articulate intrapersonal processes.
+If the boy has had an episode of anger in previous days, both he and his mother can use the metaphor of the characters to recall what was going on for him at the time.
+In turn, his mum could articulate what her intrapersonal process was like during the interaction, thereby increasing both of their degree of understanding of each other and, hopefully, a more meaningful resolution.